chrisant996/clink/docs/clink.md

 #INCLUDE [docs\examples\ex_surround_prompt.lua]
 ```

-> **Note:** The prefix and suffix strings should only escape code strings.
+> **Note:** The prefix and suffix strings should only contain escape code strings.
 Any printable text in the prefix and suffix strings could have unintended effects on displaying the prompt.

 <a name="customisingsuggestions"></a>